opennms-forge/onms-k8s-poc/README.md

 All the Docker Images can be customizable via Helm Values.
 The solution allows you to configure custom Docker Registries to access your custom images, or when all the images you're planning to use won't be in Docker Hub or your Kubernetes cluster won't have Internet Access.
 Please keep in mind that your custom images should be based on those currently in use.

-If you plan to use ALEC or the TSS Cortex plugin, the current solution will download the KAR files from GitHub every time the containers start.
-If your cluster doesn't have Internet access, you must build custom images with the KAR files.
+If you plan to use the TSS Cortex plugin, the current solution will download the KAR file from GitHub every time the containers start.
+If your cluster doesn't have Internet access, you must build custom images with the KAR file.

+For the ALEC KAR plugin, the latest release will be fetched from GitHub like the TSS Cortex Plugin above unless `alecImage` is set, in which case it will be loaded from the specified Docker image.

 Also, the Helm Chart assumes that all external dependencies are running somewhere else.
 None of them would be initialized or maintained here.
 Those are Loki, PostgreSQL, Elasticsearch, Kafka and Cortex (when applies).
 There is a script provided to startup a set of dependencies for testing as a part of the same cluster but **this is not intended for production use.**